rohitjethoe/radios/README.md

 - Free and Open Source

 ### :rocket: Getting Started
-If you have git installed:
+If you have git and node/npm installed:
 ```sh
 $ git clone https://github.com/rohitjethoe/radio.git
 ```